 Who We Are

-In the late 1990s, the parents decided they wanted to do more to help newly diagnosed children and their families in addition to regular support groups.
-Over the past 15 years, BCCN has expanded the programs and services we offer to meet the expressed needs of families whose children are on treatment for cancer and life-threatening blood disorders at American Family Children’s Hospital in Madison.
-In late 2010, our board voted to change the group’s name to Badger Childhood Cancer Network to better express who we serve and what we do.
+In the late 1990s, the parents decided they wanted to do more to help newly diagnosed children and their families.
+Over the past 15 years, Badger Childhood Cancer Network has expanded the programs and services offered in order to meet the expressed needs of families whose children are on treatment for cancer and life-threatening blood disorders at American Family Children’s Hospital in Madison.
+In an effort to better reflect the individuals served, the board of directors voted in late 2010, to change the group’s name to Badger Childhood Cancer Network.

-Childhood cancer is the deadliest disease among children in the United States..
-Children with cancer are given aggressive treatment regimens that can last from several months to two or three years.
-These treatments require constant care from a parent.
+Families of a child with cancer or a life-threatening blood disorder need all kinds of help.
+A diagnosis affects not just the ill child but the entire family.
+Kids with cancer receive aggressive treatments that can last from several months to several years.
 Children with sickle cell disease, the second largest group of kids treated in the pediatric heme-oncology clinic, face a lifetime of health problems; pain crises, blood transfusions, strokes and more.
-Children and teens with cancer and blood disorders who cannot be cared for in their local community hospital often travel to regional specialty treatment centers, like American Family Children’s Hospital.
+Children and teens with cancer and blood disorders who cannot be cared for in their local community hospital often travel to regional specialty treatment centers, like the American Family Children’s Hospital.